TungstenTransformation/Vidado/README.md

 * Vidado supports jpeg, jpg, gif, png. *The script uses png because it supports B&W, grey and color losslessly*
 * Only horizontal text can be read, not vertical.
 There is no deskew, but the engine was trained on samples with ±5° skew.
 * no image cleanup at all is required - smudges, lines, boxes, shadings are all ignored.
-* You cannot train Vidado, but as a clound solution, it is constantly being improved.
+* Vidado has a pre-trained, cloud solution, it is constantly being improved.
 * The trial license is limited to 1 call per second.

 ## Configuration steps